AliceCullen-html/AliceCullen-html/README.md

-# Welcome!

-## I'm Marcus Cunha!
+<h1 align="center">Hi 👋, I'm Marcus Cunha</h1>

-:computer: I'm Python Dev!
+<h3 align="center">I'm a Python Developer</h3>

-:house_with_garden: I’m from Brazil.
+- :house_with_garden: I’m from Brazil.

-:books: I am currently learning python to create data analysis projects.
+- :books: I am currently learning python to create data analysis projects.

-:outbox_tray: 2022 Goals: create a new project and find a new job.
+- :outbox_tray: 2022 Goals: create a new project and find a new job.

-⚡ Fun fact I am new in developement
+- ⚡ Fun fact I am new in developement

 ## About me